 - Jesus either knew He was wrong or else did not know He was wrong.
 The first possibility is the “liar” problem in the trilemma.

 - If Jesus did not know He was wrong He either lacked knowledge or was not mentally sane.
-If He did not know He was wrong we have three possibilities to look at: He could have been honestly mistaken, He could have been mentally ill, or He could actually be God.
+If He did not know He was wrong we have three possibilities to look at: He could have been honestly mistaken, He could have been mentally ill, or He could actually be the Son of God.

-The trilemma defence is one of the most important questions any seeker could possibly ask.
+The trilemma defense is one of the most important questions any seeker could possibly ask.
 Was Jesus a liar, lunatic, or Lord?
 If He existed and if what was recorded about Him was true, then we must have an answer to this.
 If we refuse we consequently label ourselves as willfully ignorant or else indifferent to the most important question to ever have been asked.
 Who was Jesus?

 One could easily answer this question by noting the places in the Gospels where Jesus does call Himself divine.
 But noting that “Jesus (or the Bible) says this….” is not enough for a skeptical world, and rightfully so.
 Jesus did make these claims about Himself, that much is historically certain, but why?
 Moreover, what caused Him to make these claims in the first place?
 If Jesus lied about these claims He either did so for a noble cause or else He hoped to deceive others for His own gain.
 Let’s look at the noble liar theory first.

 Perhaps Jesus was a revolutionary thinker but, because everyone’s theology was so embedded in Judaism, He needed to use their belief in a Messiah to get them to listen to Him.
 Perhaps His teaching was so important and beneficial to the Jews that to garner the appropriate attention He claimed that He had been given divine authority by God to speak such things.
-I agree that Jesus did believe He had something important to say and accomplish and that if one were to follow Him they would find the Kingdom of God and eternal life.
+I agree that Jesus did believe He had something important to say and accomplish and that if one were to follow Him they would find the Kingdom of God and eonian life.
 But to use such a massive lie to get people to listen?
 If Jesus was a noble and humble teacher who wanted nothing more than to aid the Jews, why resort to such abhorrent trickery and deception?
 His lie goes entirely against the theory’s portrait of Jesus.
-If He was a noble moral teacher, why make such extraordinary, unprovable claims?
+If He was a noble moral teacher, why make such extraordinary, deceptive, and unprovable claims?

 This also begs the question of how Jesus persuaded His listeners to believe and follow Him at all.
 A claim to divinity would not have been enough to persuade anyone, even the most gullible, to commit one of the greatest sins in the Torah.